sumitkmr93/Google-BigQuery-Data-Analysis/README.md

-# Exploratory Data Analysis on E-commerce public dataset using Google BigQuery
+# Google BigQuery for Data Analysis